MatMoore/notes/conference-notes/staffplus-2021/README.md

 ### Systems thinking
 The "I" in IC seems to be getting less relevant these days and the speakers empahsised systems thinking.
 "IC is a decomplexifier" "cut through the organisational cruft" "debug the organisation"

-In a Staff+ role you can have a big impact by reducing [toil](https://sre.google/sre-book/eliminating-toil/).
+In a StaffPlus role you can have a big impact by reducing [toil](https://sre.google/sre-book/eliminating-toil/).
 There was some discussion about "developer experience" becoming more of a thing.
 Somebody shared [The Show Must Go On: Securing Netflix Studios At Scale](https://netflixtechblog.com/the-show-must-go-on-securing-netflix-studios-at-scale-19b801c86479) which talks about building internal capability through engineering.

 ### Scope
 Your "domain" or scope of responsibility naturally increases as you move into more senior positions.
 You also need to be more aware of the larger business context your area of responsibility sits within.